ordina-jworks/ordina-jworks.github.io/_posts/2018-03-15-complete-introduction-to-nodejs.md

 const server = http.createServer((request, response)=> {
   res.writeHead(200, {'Content-Type': 'text/plain'});
-  // the request is a readable stream, this means that the connection isn't immediately closed,
+  // The request is a readable stream, this means that the connection isn't immediately closed,
   // the connection stays open for as long as the client keeps sending data.
   // Streams inherit from the event emitter, so we can listen for the request stream's 'readable' and 'end' events
   // the readable event is triggered whenever the request has sent a chunk of data that can be read. req.on('readable', ()=>{
       let chunk = null;
-      // as long as we can read chunks from the request, we write those chunks to the response. while(null !== (chunk = request.read())){
+      // as long as we can read chunks from the request, we write those chunks to the response while(null !== (chunk = request.read())){
          // we can keep writing to the writable response stream as long as the connection is open,
          // so we keep piping the readable data to the response